0x4007/travel-stipend/docs/active-context.md

 4. **Scraper Reliability**:
    - Google Flights UI can change, breaking selectors
    - Some destinations fail to scrape consistently
-   - Need for more robust error handling and recovery
+   - Need for more robust error handling and recovery (partially addressed by recent `try...catch` implementation, but underlying scraper issues may persist)

 ## Next Steps